What is this?

 This is the message of Atman-Yoga.
 The Deathless Self alone is.
 One Reality.
 One Mind.
 One Truth.

-*additional note: I feel it is important to clarify and communicate at this point in these contemplative and meditative writings and works on Atman-Yoga that what is presented here is beyond the needs and conditionings of 'becoming' and 'being', or even 'doing'.
+*additional note: I feel it is important to clarify and communicate at this point in these contemplative and meditative writings and works on Atman-Yoga that what is presented here is beyond the needs and conditions of 'becoming' and 'being', or even 'doing'.
 It is not that we look to take on a spiritual identity or persona.
 Even this can be an unwelcomed and potential hindrance in letting go of all that is unreal and transitory and therefore we miss out on the true and genuine awakening of 'I-am' and Only God is Real.
 'I-am' simply is.
-What we give up and let go of is the mind's incessant need and conditioning to 'become' and 'be', and all the criteria, limitations and attachments that comes with 'becoming' and 'being'.
+What we give up and let go of is the mind's incessant need and conditioning to 'become' and 'be', and all the criteria, limitations, ideas and attachments that comes with 'becoming' and 'being'.

 Obviously I don't ask or expect everyone who reads this to understand and accept this point I make but it is important that I make it.
 I too have been a victim of this oversight, and that is why I state it here.
-This statement does not take away from the choice or importance of adhering to a particular spiritual identity, path or teaching should it serve the genuine purpose in fully aspiring and committing to a way of full awakening and Self-realization.
-I can assure you that the Truth and conclusions of Atman-Yoga embraces, honors and celebrates all life in its myriad, diversity and complexity of forms and creations.
-I would say it is you and it is you alone who must find the right path that best serves you best in clearing the individualized mind of all ignorance and delusion into the nature and truth of reality, experience and identity.
-Even though I say all this, I would like to think what is here on this esoteric blog might help point you in the right direction.
-This is the light of the true Self in service to the Self.
+This statement does not take away from the choice or importance of adhering to a particular spiritual identity, path, dogma or teaching should it serve the genuine purpose in fully aspiring and committing to a way of full awakening and Self-realization.
+I can assure you that the Truth and conclusions of Atman-Yoga embraces, honors and celebrates all life in its myriad, diversity and complexity of forms, constructs and creations.
+I would say it is you and it is you alone who must find and actualize the right path that best serves you in clearing and purifying the individualized mind of all ignorance and delusion into the nature and truth of reality, experience and identity.

 Atman-Yoga Daily Mantra: "I-am.
 Life is.
 I am one with all life and all life is one with me.
 Oneness in body.
 Oneness in mind.
 Oneness in all things."